 Whether your symptoms are mild, moderate, or severe, we’ll discuss options for addressing your symptoms, minimizing your health risks, and increasing your quality of life.

-Speak to your dentist at Millennium Dental to see if a custom made oral appliance to support your jaw and airway whilst you sleep may be the solution for you.
+Speak to your dentist at Millennium Dental to see if a custom made oral appliance to support your jaw and airway while you sleep may be the solution for you.

 – An Integrated Approach to Health and Dentistry –